rclone/rclone/docs/content/flags.md

       --compress-remote string                       Remote to compress -L, --copy-links                                   Follow symlinks and copy the pointed to item --crypt-directory-name-encryption              Option to either encrypt directory names or leave them intact (default true)
-      --crypt-filename-encryption string             How to encrypt the filenames (default "standard") --crypt-no-data-encryption                     Option to either encrypt file data or leave it unencrypted --crypt-password string                        Password or pass phrase for encryption (obscured)
+      --crypt-filename-encoding string               How to encode the encrypted filename to text string (default "base32") --crypt-filename-encryption string             How to encrypt the filenames (default "standard") --crypt-no-data-encryption                     Option to either encrypt file data or leave it unencrypted --crypt-password string                        Password or pass phrase for encryption (obscured)